George Taubman Goldie

-Sir George Dashwood Taubman Goldie KCMG FRS (20 May 1846 – 20 August 1925) was a Manx administrator who played a major role in the founding of Nigeria.
+Sir George Dashwood Taubman Goldie KCMG FRS (20 May 1846 – 20 August 1925) was a Manx administrator who played a major role in the founding of Colonial Nigeria.
 In many ways, his role was similar to that of Cecil Rhodes elsewhere in Africa but he did not seek publicity.

 Early life

 George Goldie descended from an old Scottish family.
 Born at The Nunnery, Douglas in the Isle of Man, the youngest son of Lieutenant Colonel John Taubman Goldie-Taubman, Speaker of the House of Keys, by his second wife, Caroline Everina, daughter of John Eykyn Hovenden, a barrister of Hemingford Grey, Huntingdonshire.
 Sir George resumed his paternal name, Goldie, by Royal Licence in 1887.

 He was educated at the Royal Military Academy, Woolwich, and for about two years held a commission in the Royal Engineers.
 Unusually for the time, Goldie was a convinced atheist.

 In 1870, he married, Matilda (later known as "Maude") Catherine, daughter of John William Elliott of Wakefield.
 He travelled in all parts of Africa, gaining an extensive knowledge of the continent, and first visited the country of the Niger in 1877.